prestonharberts/fedora-40-configuration/docs/amberol.md

 # Amberol

 Install Amberol by Emmanuele Bassi from Software.
-Do not allow to run in background.
-Disable Match Cover Art, and reenable when desired.
+Change the following settings:

+- Match Cover Art: Off (turn on when needed)
+- Background Playback: Off